 BMP selection will be based on resource concerns and site conditions and will include applicant objectives.
 Sites should have an identifiable water quality issue, and BMP objectives must address the identified resource concern(s) and shall be limited to practices that capture and reuse or treat stormwater.
-Measures to only reduce flooding will not be eligible for cost share.
-The HCAP Site Assessment Tool can be used to assess the site conditions and help determine the best practice to address the water quality issue.
+The HCAP Site Assessment Form can be used to assess the site conditions and help determine the best practice to address the water quality issue.

 The selection of the most effective stormwater practice depends on the nature of the terrain, the intensity of development, and the sensitivity of the receiving water.
 The DEQ Stormwater BMP Clearinghouse provides a matrix to help determine which practices are recommended, acceptable, restricted or prohibited based on areas of karst, trout watersheds, ultra-urban watersheds and stormwater hotspots.
+A combination of objectives can be satisfied with one or more practices, and practices can be combined to create "treatment trains" to accomplish all objectives.

 Cost-share funds must be used to install the most effective BMP needed to address the resource concern.
-If several BMPs are installed on the site as part of a "treatment train," they must all be necessary to address the resource concern, and the most effective BMP must be installed first.
+If several BMPs are installed on the site as part of a "treatment train," they must all be necessary to address the resource concern, and the most effective BMP must be installed first or concurrently.
+If multiple applications are approved for the same property, the most effective, highest ranking BMP must be installed first or concurrently.
+In order to ensure the most judicious use of funds and to recognize the value of installing multiple BMPs at the same time, applicants may apply for and be approved for multiple applications.
+However, the applicant, after approval of multiple applications, cannot refuse a higher ranked BMP and still be eligible for cost share on a lower ranked BMP.
+In cases of unforeseen financial hardship, the most effective BMP that is affordable may be considered on a case by case basis.

 All practices necessary to solve the water quality problem should be installed regardless of whether they receive HCAP cost-share funds.
 For example, a buffer should not be installed in an eroding lot unless the erosion problem on the property is also addressed.